MNoorFawi/network-visualization-with-R/network_visualization.md

 Visualizing Networks using different R packages (igraph, visNetwork, ggnet2)
 ----------------------------------------------------------------------------

-the data is taken from DVD Rental database. consists of three columns: customer name, number of rentals each customer rented for each actor, and top 10 actors names...
+the data is taken from DVD Rental database. consists of three columns: customer name, number of rentals each customer rented for each actor, and top 10 actors names ...

 ``` r
 head(customerActor)